 5.8 A blocking execution of 2PC-CTP.
-As in Figure 5.7, the coordinator has crashed after receiving votes (\mathbf{v}) from all agents, but before communicating the commit decision to any of them.
-The agents detect the coordinator failure with timeouts and engage in the collaborative termination protocol, sending a decision request message ($d\mathbf{r}$) to all other agents.
+As in Figure 5.7, the coordinator has crashed after receiving votes ( $\mathbf{v}$ ) from all agents, but before communicating the commit decision to any of them.
+The agents detect the coordinator failure with timeouts and engage in the collaborative termination protocol, sending a decision request message ( $\mathbf{dr}$ ) to all other agents.
 However, since all agents are uncertain of the transaction outcome, none can decide and the protocol blocks, violating termination .
-125 5.9 An incorrect run of three-phase commit in which message loss causes agents to reach conflict- ing decisions (the coordinator has decided to abort (a), but the two (non-crashed) agents have 5.10 decided to commit (c)).
-This execution violates the agreement property. \dots .
-The replication bug in Kafka.
-A network partition causes b and c to be excluded from the ISR (the membership messages (m) fail to reach the Zookeeper service).
-When the 126 5.11 client writes (w) to the leader a , it is immediately acknowledged (a).
-Then a fails and the write is lost-a violation of durability .
-For the redun-deliv and ack-deliv protocols, we compare the number of concrete executions that MOLLY performed to the total number (Combinations) of possible failure 5.12 combinations, as we increase EOT and EFF
+125 5.9 An incorrect run of three-phase commit in which message loss causes agents to reach conflict- ing decisions (the coordinator has decided to abort ( a ), but the two (non-crashed) agents have 5.10 decided to commit (c)).
+This execution violates the agreement property 126 5.11 client writes (w) to the leader a , it is immediately acknowledged (a).
+Then a fails and the write is lost-a violation of durability 127 5.12 combinations, as we increase EOT and EFF 128 130